itsAbhi650/YAMP-alpha/README.md

 # YAMP (Yet Another Media Player)  α

-I am creating this project in order to learn about popular Audio Libraries for .NET like [CSCore](https://github.com/filoe/cscore) [NAudio](https://github.com/naudio).
+I am creating this project in order to learn about popular Audio Libraries for .NET like [CSCore](https://github.com/filoe/cscore) and [NAudio](https://github.com/naudio).
 This is a simple media player in its very beginning stage (hence alpha) and right now has many sections broken and incomplete.

 My prime objective of creating this project is to learn about the libraries as it is pretty much undocumented for beginners like me.
 The more I'll be learning about them and implementing their functionality in this player the more this player become a beginner friendly guide for everyone trying to learn about these libraries.